QubesOS/qubes-doc/security/split-gpg.md

     program = qubes-gpg-client-wrapper

-Your key id is the public id of your signing key, which can be found by running "qubes-gpg-client -k".
+Your key id is the public id of your signing key, which can be found by running `qubes-gpg-client -k`.
 In this instance, the key id is DD160C74.

     [user@work ~]$ qubes-gpg-client -k
     /home/user/.gnupg/pubring.kbx